open-horizon/open-horizon.github.io/common-requests/get-technical-support.md

 ## Technical Support

-Open Horizon uses [Element](https://element.io/about){:target="_blank"} for internal communication.
+Open Horizon uses [Element](https://element.io/about){:target="_blank"}{: .externalLink} for internal communication.

-For Open Horizon technical support, join the LF Edge [Element Room](https://chat.lfx.linuxfoundation.org/){:target="_blank"}.
-When you join the LF Edge *#open-horizon-help* Element Room, you can post technical and non-technical inquiries and receive help team responses.
+For Open Horizon technical support, join the LF Edge [Element Room](https://chat.lfx.linuxfoundation.org/){:target="_blank"}{: .externalLink}.When you join the LF Edge *#open-horizon-help* chat room, you can post technical and non-technical inquiries and receive help team responses.

 Here is an example query: